The Future of ADAS Software Architecture: Why Data is the Hidden Layer

 - Functional Safety (ISO 26262): Ensures modular software does not compromise vehicle safety.

-- SOTIF (Safety of the Intended Functionality): Addresses “unknown unknowns,” validating behaviors in rare or edge-case scenarios.
+- SOTIF (Safety of the Intended Functionality): Addresses “unknown unknowns,” validating behaviours in rare or edge-case scenarios.

 - Ground Truth Quality: High-fidelity labels serve as the ultimate benchmark for architectural success.
 Without accurate ground truth, even the most sophisticated software cannot be trusted.